huggingface/optimum-intel/README.md

 # Apply pruning and quantization
 optimized_model = optimizer.fit()

-# Save the resulting model and corresponding configuration in the directory output_dir
+# Save the resulting model and its corresponding configuration in the given directory
 optimizer.save_pretrained(output_dir)

 ```